 By Matthew Ehret-Kump

-With the recent inauguration of Donald Trump as 45th president of the United States, for the first time in history, the great nations of the world have a potential to find a common spirit of understanding and outlook which provides the means to extinguish the plague of oligarchism, poverty and war both on the surface of the earth and beyond.
+With the advent of the recent American elections, for the first time in history the great nations of the world have a potential to find a common spirit of understanding and outlook which provides the means to extinguish the plague of imperialism, poverty and war from the surface of the Earth.

 Since the signing of the integration treaty between Russia’s Eurasian Economic Union and China’s New Silk Road (aka: One Belt One Road) in May 2015, the two greatest forces of Eurasia have created a pro-development dynamic stronger than anything humanity has seen before.
 So strong in fact, that India and Pakistan have been able to move on board, becoming members of the Shanghai Cooperation Organization along with Iran, establishing great megaprojects with China linking their destinies ever more closely to the World Land bridge grand design laid out by the Schiller Institute founders Lyndon and Helga LaRouche for over 40 years.
 A new hope has been felt in Syria and the greater Middle East, where due to Russian intervention and Chinese investment, the neo-con agenda for regime change has largely been thwarted, and even the Philippines and Japan have put their fates increasingly into the Eurasian development dynamic and no longer in the Anglo-American “Pivot to Asia” which called for inevitable war with China.